Hephzibah24/WINDOWS-SERVER-ACTIVE-DIRECTORY-LAB/README.md

 ### Password Policy Configuration

-I configured a password policy through Group Policy Management to strengthen user account security within the domain environment, especially for the Finance and IT departments.
+I configured a password policy through Group Policy Management to strengthen user account security within the domain environment, and directly applied it to the **FINANCE_MANAGERS** and **IT_ADMINISTRATORS** groups.

 This was done through:

 **Computer Configuration > Policies > Windows Settings > Security Settings > Account Policies > Password Policy**

-The policy was configured to enforce password-related security settings across domain users and groups.
+The policy was configured to enforce password-related security settings for the targeted administrative and management groups..

 ![Password Policy](screenshots/creating_password_policy.png)